Skip to main content

 PSYCHOSOCIAL AND MENTAL HEALTH ISSUES

-Identifying mental health issues among people living with HIV is critical; however, far too often they go undiagnosed and untreated.
+While identifying mental health issues among people living with HIV is critical, far too often these issues go undiagnosed and untreated.
 People may not want to reveal their psychological state to healthcare workers for fear of stigma and discrimination.
-Healthcare workers may not have the skills or training to detect psychological symptoms and may fail to take the necessary action for further assessment, management, and referral if symptoms are present.
-Psychosocial concerns should be assessed on a regular basis to identify stressors that may impact patient adherence to medical visits and medications (MHA, 2020).
+Healthcare workers may not have the skills or training to detect psychological symptoms and may fail to take the necessary action for further assessment, management, and referral if symptoms are present (MHA, 2023).

 Often, the first task for an HIV clinical care team is helping patients and family members cope with the psychosocial impact of the diagnosis.
 Being diagnosed with any chronic health condition can be extremely stressful, and it is normal to have an emotional reaction when given the diagnosis of HIV.
 However, when stress becomes prolonged and is not treated, more serious mental health conditions may develop.